Showing posts with label Atari Falcon. Show all posts

 What a freakishly awesome race this is!!
 In fact, I could end my review right now but let's waffle on for a little longer - to say that I've enjoyed this game is an understatement.
 However, it isn't without faults: slamming into roadside objects can stop you dead - even if that object is a spectator!
 Starting off from zero feels lethargic, almost as if you're behind the wheel of a Kia.
 The strangest thing is when the countdown timer begins before the green light appears...

 However, let's stop nitpicking because Racer 2 is a stonker with great graphics, roaring sounds, unique tracks, and superb controls.
 This is one utterly addictive experience and one of the best arcade games I've played.
-It certainly proves the power of the Falcon and to think this isn't even commercial.
+It proves the power of the Falcon and to think this isn't even commercial.
 An extraordinary racer I highly recommend, even in emulation!!

-Falcon peeps should download Racer 2 right now!
+Falcon peeps should download Racer 2 now!

 Saturday, August 20, 2016